|

 the quavering shadow of his teepee -- bison hide on a stick

-his morning ablutions in a hole in the ground, the Romans
+morning ablutions in a hole in the ground, the Romans were constructing

-today, two millennia later.
-When the white man was making
+later.
+When the white man was making his Industrial Revolution,

-to be born Indian is to be born without hope, without a future,
+that to be born Indian is to be born without hope, without

-into a life-long inferiority complex; and that no rewriting
+a future, into a life-long inferiority complex; and that

-of history (or anesthetizing the brain) can remedy the hard
+no rewriting of history (or anesthetizing the brain) can

-facts of the past: the bow and arrow were no match against
+remedy the hard facts of the past: the bow and arrow were

 From their first

-cityscape – to serialized portrayals of very dense and
+any cityscape – to serialized portrayals of very dense

-one community after another into a heap of self-loathing against
+of one community after another into a heap of self-loathing

-which all the money in the world is as effective as the Iroquois'
+against which all the money in the world is as effective

 But the Indian,